tristan-weil/ansible-role-pkg/README.md

 An Ansible Role that installs a list of packages on Debian or OpenBSD.

-By default, packages already installed won't be updated.
+**NOTE**: packages already installed won't be upgraded if the version is not provided.

 ## Role Variables